 How is ethical fashion different from regular fashion?

 Ethical fashion is much more methodical and slow than regular or fast fashion.
 Fast fashion relies on cheaply made clothes that are produced incredibly fast.
-They bypass many safe working conditions and usually do not care (as much) about the well-being of their workers and promote child labor.
-These practices go against everything ethical fashion is trying to accomplish.
+They bypass many safe working conditions and usually do not care (as much) about the well-being of their workers and may promote child labor.

 Ethical fashion encourages responsible buying and many brands have extensive missions related to their workers and others involved in the supply chain.
 Ethical fashion is also transparent, which is a key to being a responsible consumer.